Inedo/inedo-docs/BuildMaster/integrations/azure-devops/importing-builds.md

 );
 ````

-While leaving the `Branch` property blank will refer to the `<default>` branch for the project, you may also specify one to optionally filter branch names with BuildMaster variables, for example: `Branch: feature-$ReleaseNumber`. [[ATTN: JOHN - Why?]]
+While leaving the `Branch` property blank will refer to the `<default>` branch for the project, you may also specify one to optionally filter branch names with BuildMaster variables, for example: `Branch: feature-$ReleaseNumber`.
+This pattern allows feature branches in the Azure Repo to easily match up with the release number in BuildMaster.

 ## Pushing Artifacts from Azure DevOps to an Artifact Repository {#push data-title="Pushing Artifacts from Azure DevOps"}